 Your Biggest Opponent Is...
 Your Biggest Ally Is…

-Did you realize that your most important ally is also always with you?
+Did you realise that your most important ally is also always with you?
 Who?
 Humility!

-In addition, Ego always misses opportunities because it disregards the little details (the small prints).
+In addition, the Ego always misses opportunities because it disregards the little details (the small print).
 And it is susceptible to attacks because it needlessly exposes its weaknesses while boasting about its strengths.

 Meanwhile, Humility can avoid threats because it hides its strengths and weaknesses.
 Equally, Humility can grab opportunities because opportunities are found in unlikely places.